Variations of primeness and Factorization of ideals in Leavitt Path Algebras: Strongly Irreducible Ideals of Leavitt Path Algebras

 Finally, the equivalence of conditions (4) and (2) follows from the fact that a product of strongly irreducible ideals is also a product of prime ideals (as a strongly irreducible ideal is a power of a prime ideal by Theorem \ref{strongly irred}) and that the equivalence of condition (2) with the existence of the prime factorization of $I$ is established in Theorem 6.2 of \cite{R-2}. \end{proof}

-\begin{remark} \textrm{In general, if $I$ is a product of prime ideals, $I$ need not be an intersection of prime ideals, as is clear by taking $I$ to be an ideal of $K[x,x^{-1}]$ given by $I=P^{2}$, where $P$ is a non-zero prime ideal of $K[x,x^{-1}]$.
+\begin{remark} \textrm{In general, a product of finitely many distinct prime ideals in a general ring $R$ need not be equal to their intersection.
+We use the example from \cite{RM}.
+Let $R=K[x,y]$ be the commutative ring of polynomials in two variables $x,y$ over a field $K$.
+Now $P=<x,y>$ and $Q=<x>$ are prime ideals of $R$.
+Then $PQ=<x^{2},xy>$ and $P\cap Q=Q$.
+Clearly, $PQ\neq P\cap Q$.
 In contrast, the preceding theorem states that an ideal $I$ of a Leavitt path algebra is a product of (finitely many) strongly irreducible ideals if and only if $I$ is an intersection of finitely many strongly irreducible ideals. } \end{remark}

+Our next goal is to prove the uniqueness of factorization of an ideal of $L$ as a product as well as an intersection of finitely many strongly irreducible ideals.
+Since strongly irreducible ideals are powers of prime ideals, we consider the uniqueness of representing an ideal of $L$ as a product/intersection of powers of distinct prime ideals.
+This is done in the next two theorems.
+Here, we say a product $I=A_{1}\cdots A_{k}$ of distinct ideals $A_{j}$ is an \textit{irredundant product} if $I$ is not the product of any proper subset of ideals of the set $\{A_{1},\ldots ,A_{k}\}$.
+Likewise, an intersection of distinct ideals $I=A_{1}\cap \cdots \cap A_{m}$ is said to be \textit{irredundant} if $I$ is not the intersection of any proper subset of $\{A_{1},\ldots ,A_{m}\}$.
+In the proof of the theorem, we shall be using the following properties of prime ideals of $L$.

+\begin{lemma} (a) Let $P$ be a prime ideal of $L$ and let $A$ be any ideal with $P\subseteq A$.
+Then